If this is a water emergency please call

 During a PSPS event, EBMUD is prepared to turn on backup generators and pumps to power pumping plants and other facilities to keep water flowing, maintain storage and fire flow, and keep water distribution lines pressurized.
 Learn more EBMUD's preparation plans.
 EBMUD also employs multiple strategies to promote fire safety and fire suppression.

 Landscape design for fire safety

-Fire spreads rapidly along the ground or upward if it can move without interruption, which is why spacing and maintenance of vegetation is critical.
-Read our recommendations in Firescape: Landscaping to Reduce Fire Hazards, or order a free hard copy from the EBMUD online store.
+Fire spreads rapidly, which is why spacing and maintenance of vegetation is critical.
+Read our recommendations in Firescape: Landscaping to Reduce Fire Hazards, or order a free copy from the EBMUD online store.